glowinthedark/acw/docs/acw30.md

 LIFE, SESSIONS and ENERGY

-The simplicity of life is it experienced by the interchange of energies between point Aï¿½s and point Bï¿½s.
+The simplicity of life is it experienced by the interchange of energies between point A’s and point B’s.

 A session is a microcosm of life.
 Point A: The Processor. - Point B: The client.